Meet Our Mental Health Team

 Note: Ms. Fox works in the Harford County Office, located at 2015 Emmorton Rd.

-Michelle is a Licensed Graduate Professional Counselor with a Master’s degree in Clinical Mental Health Counseling from Johns Hopkins University.
+Michelle is a Licensed Clinical Professional Counselor with a Master’s degree in Clinical Mental Health Counseling from Johns Hopkins University.
 She has been part of Balance Point Wellness, as an intern, for over a year.
 Michelle started her journey as a Healthcare Leadership Coach, receiving her Virginia Polytechnic Institute and State University certification.

 She looks forward to integrating her counseling and coaching skills to work with clients on finding balance and self-acceptance while removing barriers.